Written by Catherine Clulow and Thaakira Samodien

 Significance of herbaria in a nutshell

-- Herbaria information allows one to work out distribution and locality of species from past to present which is vital in conservation
+- Herbarium information allows one to work out distribution and localities of species from past to present which is vital for conservation.

-- Herbaria allow information to go onto the Red List Database which is accessible for anyone to view and which is highly important when it comes to threatened species
+- Herbaria provide a valuable source of information for the Red List Database which is accessible for anyone to view and which is highly important when it comes to conservation planning for threatened species.

 For more information: